hapijs/glue/README.md

   + `manifest` - an object having:
     * 'server' - an object containing the options passed to [`new Server([options])`](http://hapijs.com/api#new-serveroptions)
     * 'connections' - an array of connection options, passed individually in calls to [`server.connection([options])`](http://hapijs.com/api#serverconnectionoptions)
-    * 'plugins' - an object or array of objects holding plugin entries to register with [`server.register(plugins, [options], callback)`](http://hapijs.com/api#serverregisterplugins-options-callback).
-Note that when using an object, the order of registration is not guaranteed, while with the array it is.
-Still when you want absolutely guarantee the order of plugin loading use the hapi built in way, [`server.dependency(dependencies, [after])`](http://hapijs.com/api#serverdependencydependencies-after).
-Each key is the `name` of the plugin to load and register and the value is one of:
+    * 'plugins' - an object or array of objects holding plugin entries to register with [`server.register(plugin, [options], callback)`](http://hapijs.com/api#serverregisterplugins-options-callback).
+Each object key is the `name` of the plugin to load and register and the value is one of:
       + an object to use as the plugin options which get passed to the plugin's registration function when called.
       + an array of objects where each object will load a separate instance of the plugin.
-Multiple instances of a plugin is only possible if the plugin's `attributes.multiple` is `true`.
+Multiple instances of a plugin is only possible if supported by the plugin ie. the plugin is implemented with `attributes.multiple` as `true`.
 Each object can have:
         * any option from [`server.register`](http://hapijs.com/api#serverregisterplugins-options-callback) options
         * `options` - an object to use as the plugin options which get passed to the plugin's registration function when called.
   + `options` - an object having